Heroin: Recreational

 Bayer's original trade name of heroin is typically used in non-medical settings.
 It is used as a recreational drug for the euphoria it induces.
 Anthropologist Michael Agar once described heroin as "the perfect whatever drug."
 Tolerance develops quickly, and increased doses are needed in order to achieve the same effects.
 Its popularity with recreational drug users, compared to morphine, reportedly stems from its perceived different effects.

 Short-term addiction studies by the same researchers demonstrated that tolerance to heroin and morphine developed at a similar rate.
 When compared to the opioids hydromorphone, fentanyl, oxycodone, and pethidine (meperidine), former addicts showed a strong preference for heroin and morphine, suggesting that heroin and morphine are particularly susceptible to misuse and causing dependence.
 Morphine and heroin were also much more likely to produce euphoria and other positive subjective effects when compared to these other opioids.

+Heroin came into widespread use in South Africa in 2009 but the epidemic of heroin addiction has escalated since 2013 as prices have fallen rapidly in recent years.
+Heroin is primarily used by unemployed young men.
+Heroin generates intense feelings of euphoria, deep contentment, and relaxation.
+It also reduces appetite.
+Effects may last two to four hours.
+The drug can be inhaled after being warmed in a glass pipe but can be also smoked with cannabis in the form of a joint.
+It is primarily injected intravenously.